 Ingredients

-All you need is a quick trip to the grocery store to make this show stopping dessert.
+All you need is a quick trip to the grocery store to make this creamy cheesecake.

 See the recipe card below for the exact quantities of each ingredient.